Crime Victim Visas

 Spouses and children of U visa petitioners are eligible for U status as well.
 Parents of U petitioners are eligible for U visas if the U petitioner is under 21 years of age.
 Unmarried brothers and sisters of U petitioners may obtain U status if the U petitioner is under 21 years old, and the brother or sister is under 18 years of age.
 A Form I-918, supplement A must be filed for each and every qualifying family member.

-If you have been a victim of a crime and believe you might be eligible for U visa status, contact The Nuñez Firm today.
-Managing attorney Jay Nuñez will discuss your case with you and determine whether the U visa is a possibility for you.
+If you have been a victim of a crime and believe you might be eligible for U visa status, contact Nelson & Nuñez, P.C. today.
+Nelson & Nuñez, P.C. will discuss your case with you and determine whether the U visa is a possibility for you.